yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 7 what is black/white/gray box testing?

-## 7.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what is black/white/gray box testing? generate professional detailed explanation
+## 7.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what is black/white/gray box testing? generate professional detailed explanation

 Here is a detailed explanation of black box, white box, and gray box testing: